dineshkummarc/paranimator/README.md

 **parallax animation** JavaScript library

-Now programmer friendly.
-JavaScript skills needed. but in the future, I will create Designer friendly wrapper module. and make compativility for smart devices.
+Now programmer friendly(so easy).
+JavaScript skills needed(so easy). but in the future, I will create Designer friendly wrapper module. and make compativility for smart devices.